The Pacific War Online Encyclopedia

 encrypted separately, but they were not being shuffled in a way

-the cryptanalysts had constructed their own PURPLE machine, and in
+had constructed their own PURPLE machine, and in September 1940

-September 1940 they began reading PURPLE traffic almost as quickly
+they began reading PURPLE traffic almost as quickly as the

 The Americans thus knew by the morning of 7 December 1942 that the Japanese were about to inform the U.S. government that there was no point to further negotiations.
 While this was certainly ominous, and the instructions to the Japanese ambassadors to deliver the note at a precise time that morning was obviously significant, the note was not an actual declaration of war nor did it give any hints what the Japanese opening move would be.
 Most American leaders assumed the Philippines would be the target, and an alert message to Hawaii did not arrive until hours after the attack on Pearl Harbor had taken place.